GTLook/ES6/README.md

 ```

-## String Interpolation With Template Literals
+## String Interpolation With Template Literals:

 We know strings can be declared with the '' and the "".
 Now with ES6 we can use ` ` to create a template literal string that can do some new and fun things!
 This will make things like .concat and creating strings easier and more concise.